 Some plug-ins feature key high-pass and lowpass filters.
-These controls let you define a specific frequency range in the Key Input signal with which to trigger the plug-in effect.
-A common production technique is to use these controls to filter a drum track so that only specific high frequencies (a hi-hat, for example) or low frequencies (a tom or a kick, for example) trigger the effect.
+These controls let you define a specific frequency range in the side-chain signal with which to trigger the plug-in effect.
+A common production technique is to use these controls to filter a drum track so that only specific high frequency sounds (such as a hi-hat) or low frequency ones (such as a tom or a kick) trigger the effect.

-Using a Key Input for Side-Chain Processing:
+Using a Key Input for External Side-Chain Processing

-To use a Key Input for side-chain processing:
+To use a key input for external side-chain processing:

-1 Click the Key Input Selector and select the input or bus carrying the audio you want to use to trigger the plug-in.
+1 Click the plug-in's Key Input selector and select the input or bus carrying the audio you want to use to trigger the plug-in.